ucb-sts/sts/DOCUMENTATION.md

 See sts/util/rpc_forker.py for the mechanics of forking.

 The runtime statistics of MCSFinder are stored in a dictionary and logged to a json file.

+#### InteractiveReplayer

+Given an event trace (possibly minimized by MCSFinder), InteractiveReplayer allows you to interactively step through the trace (a la OFRewind) in order to understand the conditions that triggered a bug.
+This is helpful for:
+  - visualizing the network topology
+  - tracing the series of link/switch failures/recoveries
+  - tracing the series of host migrations
+  - tracing the series of flow_mods
+  - perturbing the original event sequence by adding / removing inputs interactively
+  - ...

 ### Experiment Results